etienne-monier/inpystem/docs/source/dev/dev_data.rst

 In addition to these arguments, a required input is :code:`key` which is a small descriptive keyword to help referencing.
 Other optional inputs are:

 * :code:`modif_file`: an configuration file which is sent to correction function,
-* :code:`snr`: the desired snr in case additional noise is desired,
+* :code:`sigma`: the desired noise standard deviation in case additional noise is desired,
 * :code:`seed`: the noise seed to have reproducible data,
 * :code:`normalized`: if set to True, the data are normalized at initialization.